-Roxanne Mykitiuk is a Professor at Osgoode Hall Law School, York University where she teaches in the areas of Disability Law, Health Law, Bioethics and Family Law.
-She is the Director of the Disability Law Intensive clinical program.
+Roxanne Mykitiuk is a Professor at Osgoode Hall Law School, where she teaches in the areas of Disability Law, Health Law, Bioethics and Family Law.
+She is the founder and Director of the Disability Law Intensive clinical program and the new Director of Osgoode’s part-time LLM program specializing in Health Law.
+Professor Mykitiuk is also the Faculty Co-Chair of Enable York.
 From 1990-1992 she was Senior Legal Researcher for the Canadian Royal Commission on New Reproductive Technologies.
 From 2002-2006 she was a member of the Ontario, Advisory Committee on Genetics and from 2005-2008, she was a member of the Ethics Committee of the Society of Obstetricians and Gynecologists of Canada.
 In 2009 Professor Mykitiuk was scholar in residence at the Law Commission of Ontario working on the Disability and Law Project.
 She is currently on the Board of Directors of ARCH Disability Law Clinic.
 Professor Mykitiuk was the Chair of York University’s Senate from 2013-2015.

 Professor Mykitiuk is an active, engaged and collaborative researcher.
 She is the author or co-author of numerous articles, book chapters and books investigating the legal, ethical and social implications of new reproductive technologies and the new genetics and the legal construction and regulation of embodiment and disability.
 More recently her research has begun to create and investigate arts-based methods – digital stories and drama-based narratives – a means of challenging and re-representing experiences, images and conceptions of disability and normalcy.